scribe-org/Scribe-iOS/README.md

 # Features [`↩`](#contents) <a id="features"></a>

 Scribe keyboard features are accessed via the `Scribe key` at the top left of any Scribe keyboard.
 Pressing this key gives the user three new selectable options: `Translate`, `Conjugate` and `Plural`.
 These buttons allow for words to be queried and inserted into the text field.
 An extra space is inserted after so that these features function like auto-suggestions.
+Current features include:

 ### Translation